eaasi/user-handbook/source/guide/import-resource.rst

 .. image:: ../images/import_image.png
   :align: center

 Unlike Software and Content resources, Computer Image resources can **not** be imported directly from a user's local file storage via their web browser.
-The Computer Image file (e.g. a hard drive or virtual machine disk image) **must** be directly accessible/downloadable by the EaaSI UI at an HTTP-addressable storage endpoint.
+The Computer Image file (e.g. a hard drive or virtual machine disk image) **must** be directly accessible/downloadable by the EAASI UI at an HTTP-addressable storage endpoint.
 This could include common consumer cloud storage services like Google Drive, Dropbox, Box, etc., though acquiring these services often obscure their direct download links and acquiring the correct URL can be difficult if not impossible.
 S3-compatible storage services may be a better option, given their easy ability to generate direct download links and the ability to fine-tune permissions such that these links are not accessible to the public.

 Once a Computer Image can be located at an appropriate URL, copy the URL into the "File URL" field on the "Files" page of the Computer Image import workflow.
-The EaaSI UI will validate that the user's input is a valid/well-formed URL (but not whether a file can be successfully downloaded from that URL):
+The EAASI UI will validate that the user's input is a valid/well-formed URL (but not whether a file can be successfully downloaded from that URL):

 .. image:: ../images/image_file_url.png
   :align: center